 #1.
 Check your current customers

 You could also ask your current customers to provide you with some feedback on what drew them to your product.
-They will certainly also value the fact that you are asking them for feedback on further developing of your product.
+They will certainly also value the fact that you are asking them for feedback to aid the further development of your product.

 #2.
 Check the competition